written by Jamus

 The story picks up moments after Episode 9’s conclusion: the chaos and panic ensuing from Kilgrave’s desperate escape from Jessica’s prison, Kilgrave’s mother falling to the ground from her self-inflicted wounds, and Jeri providing the wheels our villain needs to speed off to safety.
 (I think I called that one.)
-Meanwhile, Trish and Kilgrave’s father continue to follow the last commands they were given – namely “put a bullet in your head” and “cut your heart out”, respectively.
+Meanwhile, Kilgrave’s father and Trish continue to follow the last commands they were given – namely “cut your heart out” and “put a bullet in your head”, respectively.
 I suppose this confirms that the “last given command” concept lasts a few hours at the most.

 Now unfortunately, this introduces the first warning sign.
 The idea of “Kilgrave’s influential powers stem from the effects of a virus” can go shut up, sit in the corner with a colouring book and think about what it’s done until I’m done ranting about this.
-I GET it.
-It’s a superhero/supervillain show, there are things that are impossible that will just occur and we should suspend our disbelief.
-Viruses don’t WORK that way.
+I get it.
+It’s a superhero/supervillain show; there are things that are impossible which will just occur and we should suspend our disbelief.
+Viruses still don’t work that way.
 Not even believable for an instant, I’m sorry.
 I’ll move on now, just as soon as they’re done taking a…blood sample…from Jessica…with a dodgy piece of gauze cloth that is magically sterile enough to use despite the absolute mess the room is in.

 I literally started shaking my head and just shrugged my shoulders in reaction to that.
 He could have easily beat him to a pulp and left him in the dust.
-But no, it HAD to be that extreme?
+But no, it had to be that extreme?
 Really?
-I’m losing faith pretty fast in this episode and we’re still not seeing much sign of improvem—-oh wait, we’re back in Wendy’s house.
+I’m losing faith pretty fast in this episode and we’re still not seeing much sign of improveme– oh wait, we’re back in Wendy’s house.
 Pam rushes in to the rescue with Jessica not far behind.
-Seeing Jeri already a bloodied mess after only 30 of her impending 1,000 cuts, Pam grabs a heavy vase and clocks Wendy, and…huh.
+Seeing Jeri already a bloodied mess after only thirty of her impending 1,000 cuts, Pam grabs a heavy vase and clocks Wendy, and…huh.

 Pam kills Wendy.
 She smashes her head into the thin edge of the solid glass coffee table.
 She be dead.